 I remember it like it was yesterday.

-The year was 2000 and I was invited to speak at the Dallas Search Engine Strategies conference.
-Back then, SES wasn’t the huge, three-day monstrosity it is today.
+The year was 2000 and I was invited to speak at the Dallas Search Engine Strategies (SES) conference.
+Back then, search conferences wasn’t the huge, three-day monstrosities they are today.
 In fact, imagine a really big room with a bunch of roundtables.
 Yeah, that was the conference.

 Back then, I didn’t know many women in SEO (and the ones I did know about were faithful subscribers/commentators in I-Search, the main discussion list for our industry.)
 I remember meeting Barbara Coll during SES Dallas.
 I also met Shari Thurow.
 But it seemed like the majority of the SEO crowd back then were men.